 File my return on paper

 Wait!
-Before you file on paper, read Why file online? and see why so many Canadians have moved away from paper.
+Before you file on paper, read Why file online? and see why so many Canadians have moved away from paper returns.

-If you are not able to print your own package, you can call the CRA and ask us to mail a package to you.
+If you are not able to print your own package, you can order one using the online order form or call the CRA and ask us to mail a package to you.

-The T1 General income tax and benefit package for 2012 is no longer available at Canada Post outlets and Service Canada offices.
-The T1 General income tax and benefit package for 2013 will be available at Canada Post outlets and Service Canada offices starting in February 2014.
+The T1 general income tax and benefit package for 2013 is available at Canada Post outlets and Service Canada offices.

 The CRA has a number of resources available to you when filing your return.